 Director of Child Psychological Services

-Ambra received her PsyD in Clinical Psychology, Child and Adolescent Track from The Chicago School of Professional Psychology and has been working with trauma survivors for the past 12 years.
-She has experience with youth and families from culturally diverse backgrounds and enjoys working closely with foster, adoptive, single, teen, and LGBT parents and families.
+Ambra received her PsyD in Clinical Psychology, Child and Adolescent Track from The Chicago School of Professional Psychology in 2009 and has been working with trauma survivors for the past 12 years.
+She has experience with youth and families from culturally diverse backgrounds, and enjoys working closely with foster, adoptive, single, teen, and LGBT parents and families.

 Dr. Tiffany Brimberry

-Dr. Tiffany Brimberry is a Licensed Psychologist who specializes in treating adults with histories of physical abuse, sexual abuse, domestic violence, and traumatic grief/loss in a multitude of settings to include inpatient hospitals, outpatient residential, community mental health facilities, and nonprofits over the past 9 years.
-She earned her Psy.D in Clinical Psychology with a Concentration in Traumatic Stress Psychology from Adler School of Professional Psychology.
-She is passionate about collaboratively walking alongside individual’s who have undergone adversities in their life to find hope in the darkness, and to envision and apply their strengths to achieve recovery.
-She believes in creating a secure and supportive environment, where you can feel empowered while also fostering your own goals toward healing.
+Dr. Tiffany Brimberry is a Licensed Psychologist who specializes in treating adults with histories of physical abuse, sexual abuse, domestic violence, and traumatic grief/loss in a multitude of settings over the last nine years, including inpatient hospitals, outpatient residential, community mental health facilities, and nonprofits.
+She earned her Psy.D in Clinical Psychology with a Concentration in Traumatic Stress Psychology from Adler School of Professional Psychology in 2015.
+She is passionate about collaboratively walking alongside individuals who have undergone adversities in their lives to find hope in the darkness, and to envision and apply their strengths to achieve recovery.
+She believes in creating a secure and supportive environment, where one can feel empowered while also fostering one's goals toward healing.